 - 5. Cathédrale Notre Dame de Strasbourg

 - 11. Palais Rohan

 - 12. Strasbourg Museum of Modern and Contemporary Art

 - 13. Église Saint-Paul

 - 19. Strasbourg Zoological Museum

-List of the best things to do in Strasbourg with kids
+Things to do in Strasbourg with Kids

 1. Parc de l’Orangerie

 The Parc de L’Orangerie is the oldest public park in Strasbourg and stretches an amazing 2,600 hectares and is the main attraction in the European Quarter (Northeastern Orangerie neighborhood).